-This living powerful soul dimension of existence is the field of the shaman.
-He listens with the ears of the heart to the dimensions of the soul and learns to work together with these unseen forces.
+This living, powerful soul dimension of existence is the field in which the shaman operates.
+They listen with the ears of the heart to the dimensions of the soul and learn to work together with these unseen forces.

-The core component of shamanism is this spiritual communication that makes it possible for the shaman to work together with the spiritual helpers to gain strength and bring healing.
-Making trance journeys, the shamanic healing and the rituals, they all start from the personal relationship of the shaman with the spirit world.
-It is this cooperation between people and the reality of the “helping spirits” that defines shamanism.
+The core component of shamanism is this spiritual communication that makes it possible for the shaman to work together with the spirit helpers to gain power, guidance and bring healing to the community.
+The shamanic journey, shamanic healing, and rituals are all founded upon the personal relationship of the shaman with the spirit world.
+It is this cooperation between people and the reality of the “helping spirits” that define shamanism.

-When the shamanic practitioner, through his work, begins to tune into shamanic reality, also called the Non-Ordinary Reality (NOR), he becomes increasingly aware of this living reality of the soul.
-The openness leads him to a personal and direct experience of this soul dimension in which he can experience that there are spiritual beings who guide him.
+When the shamanic practitioner, through their work, begins to tune into shamanic reality, also called Non-Ordinary Reality (NOR), they become increasingly aware of this reality of the soul.
+The openness leads them to a personal and direct experience of this soul dimension in which they can experience the presence of the spiritual beings who offer guidance.

-The helping spirits are essential in shamanic work.
+The helping spirits are essential within shamanic work and it is often said: ‘No spirits, no shaman’.
 All traditions recognize spiritual forces that play a helping role and support people.
 We have the forces of nature that are honored worldwide, but also Christianity and the other major religions speak of angels and other unseen beings who communicate with people.

-Spirit helpers often have a guiding function.
+Spirit helpers can help the shaman in many ways, as guides, teachers or healers.
 The shamanic practitioner has a long-term relationship with some, but sometimes a spirit helper only comes once to offer guidance or support.
 They guide through the landscape of the 3 shamanic worlds and often also have the function of counselor or teacher.